 Our motorcycle drivers already wait for us when we get out of the guesthouse, packed and sacked, to take us to the airport for our flight to Banlung.
 The check-in is slow but fluent.
 Even though this is a domestic flight, we still have to pay a 6$ departure tax.
-There are quite a few candidates for the trip to Banlung, about fifty people, most of them are Westerners.
+There are quite a few candidates for the trip to go chewing sand in Banlung, about fifty people, most of them are Westerners.

 Resisting a seat in the cockpit

 We fly with a Russian propeller plane.
 Apparently, it is an overbooked flight as well; for one passenger there is no place, someone else is already sitting in her seat.
 The flight attendants offer her a place in the cockpit, I would not say no to that.
 However, she insists on taking her reserved place.
 It takes her a lot of effort, but in the end, she gets what she wants.